theMHD-120/Pharmacy-SoftwareEng-Project/README.md

 >>> Software engineering final project - Fall&Winter 2024/25

 ||| In the name of ALLAH ||| <br />
-Pharmacy Medication Advisory Management System (PMAMS); Based on the requirements and roles mentioned.<br />
+Pharmacy Medication Advisory Management System (PMAMS); based on the requirements and roles mentioned.<br />
 **Attention: This repository only contains the dynamic front-end source code.**

 <br />